The fascinating history of Lancaster’s maritime past is brought to life in audio dramas, films and artwork on a newly launched website.

 With familiarity of day-to-day hardships, the group found themselves confidently coping with the challenges of the floods while providing support and assistance to others.
 During the following week’s fallout, they also noticed a change in attitudes as they became a part of the community through their shared experiences.

-Inside, an immersive installation and performance piece will explore all the company’s extraordinary accounts of those 48 hours in December 2015, along with testimony from a range of key community sources including body-cam footage from Officer Andy Taylor on duty the night the floods hit, and radio broadcasts from Bay Radio’s ‘Action Desk’ rolling news, which provided a lifeline and information hub for 189,000 listeners.
+Inside, an immersive installation and performance piece explored all the company’s extraordinary accounts of those 48 hours in December 2015, along with testimony from a range of key community sources including body-cam footage from Officer Andy Taylor on duty the night the floods hit, and radio broadcasts from Bay Radio’s ‘Action Desk’ rolling news, which provided a lifeline and information hub for 189,000 listeners.

 The Dukes outreach work includes a range of collaborations with community partners and groups including: